jogp10/Bird-ComputerGraphics/tp2/README.md

 - In exercise 1 we learned to work with geometric transformations in WebGL (matrix multiplications operations and vectors)
 ![Screenshot 1](screenshots/cg-t02g04-tp2-1.png)

-- In exercise 2 we explored some more transformations, including all objects at the same time
+- In exercise 2 we explored some more transformations, including applying a rotation to all objects
 ![Screenshot 1](screenshots/cg-t02g04-tp2-2.png)

 - In exercise 3 we observed a different way to make the same cubic shape